needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/general-setup.md

 ## Create the XR Origin camera rig for tracked devices

-Create the XR Origin camera rig using **GameObject &gt; XR &gt; XR Origin (Action-based)**.
+Create the XR Origin camera rig using **GameObject &gt; XR &gt; XR Origin (VR)**.
+This will also automatically create a new Main Camera GameObject tagged as "MainCamera" as a child of a new Camera Offset GameObject.
+The GameObject with the Camera is assigned as the value of **Camera GameObject** on XR Origin.
+If you already had a Camera tagged "MainCamera" in your scene, Unity may warn about there being another Camera tagged "MainCamera" in your scene.
+You will typically only need one Main Camera, so you should delete the original Camera at this time.
+For more information about the Main Camera, see [`Camera.main`](https://docs.unity3d.com/ScriptReference/Camera-main.html).

+> [!TIP]
+> If you already have components that are referencing the original Camera GameObject, you may want to keep the original Camera instead.
+Drag the original Camera in the Hierarchy window to be a child GameObject of Camera Offset then reset the Transform by clicking the **More menu (&#8942;)** in the Inspector window next to Transform and select **Reset**.
+Then use the **More menu (&#8942;)** to **Copy Component** and **Paste Component As New** to move each additional component from the new Camera GameObject to your old Camera GameObject.
+Finally delete the new Camera GameObject and update **Camera GameObject** on XR Origin to your Camera.

 The [XR Origin](https://docs.unity3d.com/Packages/com.unity.xr.core-utils@2.0/manual/xr-origin.html) component on this GameObject transforms trackable devices like the head-mounted display and controllers to their final position in the Unity scene.
 This is the GameObject that is moved around the environment to achieve locomotion rather than applying movement directly to the Main Camera itself.

-This will also create a Camera Offset child GameObject and assign it as the value of **Camera Floor Offset Object** on XR Origin.
+The Camera Offset child GameObject that is created is automatically assigned as the value of **Camera Floor Offset Object** on XR Origin.
 This GameObject's position is updated automatically by Unity depending on the **Tracking Origin Mode** value on XR Origin.

 For this guide, leave the **Tracking Origin Mode** set to **Not Specified**.

 > [!NOTE]
 > When the mode is **Device**, the XR runtime will generally report the position of tracked devices relative to a fixed position in space, such as the initial position of the HMD when started.
 Set the **Camera Y Offset** on XR Origin to the height you want the Main Camera to be above ground when in that mode.
 When the mode is **Floor**, the XR runtime will generally report the position of tracked devices relative to the player's real floor.
 Unity will automatically clear the height of the Camera Offset when in this mode since it is not necessary to artificially raise the tracking origin up.
 Set the mode to **Not Specified** to use the default mode of the XR runtime.

-If you already have a Main Camera in your scene, it will automatically move under Camera Offset as a child GameObject when using the menu to create the XR Origin.
-Otherwise, a new Main Camera will be created.
-This GameObject with the Main Camera is assigned as the value of **Camera GameObject** on XR Origin.

 To have the position and rotation of the XR HMD update the Main Camera Transform, a Tracked Pose Driver (Input System) component is added.
 This component is configured to set the **Position Input** binding to `<XRHMD>/centerEyePosition` and the **Rotation Input** binding to `<XRHMD>/centerEyeRotation`.